Sumner Redstone: Personal life

 Redstone married Phyllis Gloria Raphael on July 4, 1947.
 They had two children: Brent Redstone and Shari Redstone.
-In 1999, they divorced when Phyllis Raphael served Sumner Redstone a 3 billion dollar divorce lawsuit which accused the mogul of adultery and cruelty.
+In 1999, they divorced when Phyllis Raphael served Sumner Redstone a $3 billion divorce lawsuit which accused the mogul of adultery and cruelty.
 Sumner was seen with Hollywood producer Christine Peters in Paris and was quoted as saying at the time that he "wanted to spend the rest of his life with Christine."
 As a result of the divorce, Redstone moved to Los Angeles where he continued to romantically pursue Peters.
 Peters went on to produce the hit romantic comedy How to Lose a Guy in 10 Days in Canada.
 As Redstone's patience ran out, he married Paula Fortunato, a former primary school teacher 39 years his junior.
 Redstone filed for divorce from Fortunato on October 17, 2008.
 Their divorce was finalized on January 22, 2009.
 Redstone owned a house in the Beverly Park area of Los Angeles, which he purchased in 2002 for $14.5 million.

 On March 29, 1979, he suffered severe burns in a fire at the Copley Plaza hotel, in Boston, but survived after 30 hours of extensive surgery at Massachusetts General Hospital.
 Though he was warned that he might never be able to live a normal life again, eight years later he was fit enough to insist on playing tennis nearly every day and to launch a hostile takeover of Viacom.
 Redstone discussed the story of surviving the fire as a reflection of his strong determination and will to live.